mehditeymorian/worksync/README.md

 ### Client Side
-In client-side it only requires to call the `acquireWork` before doing the work.
+On the client-side, it only requires calling the `acquireWork` before doing the work.
 ```go
 package main